 The team had battled through three playoff series for a spot in the Stanley Cup final for the first time in franchise history.
 But they had already lost two games to the New York Islanders.

-But as the CBC's Tom Alderman learned, they weren't losing faith when the series came to the B.C. city.
+And as the CBC's Tom Alderman learned, they weren't losing faith when the series came to the B.C. city.

 'The usual braggadocio'